Academic theory and nostalgia studies

 Core Target Audience

-The primary target audience will consist of young people aged between 16-25 years, with the secondary audience being people aged 26-35 years.
+The primary target audience will consist of young people aged between 16 and 25 years, with the secondary audience being people aged 26-35 years.
 The audience members should have a strong interest in media, nostalgia, music, and podcast culture.
 This group will also be digitally active and culturally aware.
 They must enjoy discussing how past experiences, trends, and memories influence the present-day culture.

 Demographic Profile